Dr. Simon's thoughts have been featured below:

 Dr. Kevin Simon shares with The Curbsiders Podcast how to stay focused and diagnose and manage attention deficit hyperactivity disorder (ADHD) in patients.
 Providers learn how to make the right diagnosis, choose an appropriate medication, and modify therapy.

 Over the last two decades, suicide among Black youth has surged to crisis levels.
-And many schools, doctors, and parents are unprepared to recognize the signs early enough to stop a tragedy.
-On today’s episode of A Word, Jason Johnson is joined by child and adolescent psychiatrist Dr. Kevin Simon to discuss the issue.
-Dr. Simon is also the Chief Behavioral Health Officer for the city of Boston, and a leading voice in preventing suicides among African American children.
+On today’s episode of A Word, Jason Johnson is joined by Dr. Simon to discuss the issue.

 Dr. Simon and the guest discuss aspects of mental health as it relates to patients and providers, including, bias, disparities, fatigue, and burnout.
 The views discussed in this episode must be taken in context and do not reflect upon the guest employers.